Inspiring Landscapes / Spaces

 - R&D presentation advice: make my role very clear

-- Reflection on documentation important as the finished pieces of work will be the workshops themselves.
+- Reflection on documentation important as the outputs of work will be the workshops themselves.

-Indicate how I'm going to have my discussions; foreground who my key thinkers are + map what the argument looks like.
+Indicate how I'm going to have my discussions.
+Foreground who my key thinkers are + map what the argument looks like.
 Why have these sources been selected?
-Introduce each chapter and explain the navigation of the arguments.
+Introduce each chapter and explain the navigation of arguments.
 Justify their uses.

-Since the meeting I have found some useful guidance in response to the above:
+Since the meeting I have found some useful guidance:

 1. Statement of purpose

 Bedtime Monologues Pt.
 2: ORBITAL RESONANCE w/ Ka.
 Louxm